sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 While at Insight, I carried out a consulting project for researchers at [Epidemico](http://www.epidemico.com), a Boston-based data science company working in the population health domain.

-The goal of the project was to clean and sort a large archive of underground drug sales listings, providing a potentially valuable resource for Epidemico.
+The goal of the project was to clean and sort a large archive of underground drug sales listings, providing a potentially valuable resource for Epidemico and clients.
 I also carried out descriptive analyses of the data, studying specifically the relationships between country of origin, vendor, and product type.

 ## The Dataset